yessafab/cart-discount-app/README.md

 to simulate a digital cart.
 All Products and Discounts examples provided in the assignment are hard-coded in `fixtures/products.json` and `fixtures/discounts.json` to simulate a database.
 Is is possible to add or remove Products and Discounts to change the Cart behavior or to simply have a wider range of product.

-I developed this app following DDD principles, it's definitely overkill for the size of the app but I got exited at the idea of implementing DDD from scratch so I did it!
+I developed this app following DDD principles, it's definitely overkill for the size of the app but I got exited at the idea of implementing DDD from scratch!

 ---